b1nary0mega/b1nary0mega.github.io/lab/01-building_dc.md

 # Building out a lab - DC Edition

-☣️CAUTION: **Do NOT use in production!** In now way should *any* of the below content be utilized for or in a production environment.
+☣️CAUTION: **Do NOT use in production!** In no way should *any* of the below content be utilized for or in a production environment.
 Additionally, **All** machines should be segmented off from everything you love and hold dear (or even slightly care about), within your network.
 You have been warned.

 🛑IMPORTANT: This exercise utilizes [VirtualBox](https://www.virtualbox.org/).
 Make sure you understand [how VirtualBox networking works](https://www.youtube.com/watch?v=qasi0j_tgsg).